youshy/forgot/README.md

 Add all notes to `forgot` directory which is in the same place as the binary* - and that's all!

-> * - this will be addressed with a small config file!
+> *this will be addressed with a small config file!